Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Unpredictable potency

-Synthetic cannabinoids can cause stronger effects than cannabis, with a risk of acute poisoning and hospitalization.
+Synthetic cannabinoids can cause more intense effects than cannabis, with a risk of acute poisoning and hospitalization.

 Key point: Buddha Blue or PTC is not a harmless “liquid cannabis.”
 It is a synthetic product, often illegal, whose composition may be unknown to the user.